dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

    - Navigation works from current position - homing is not required

 4. **Navigate Through Wells**:
-   - Click on a well in the list to select it
+   - **List View**: Click on a well in the list to select it, then click "Go to Selected"
-   - Click "Go to Selected" to move to that well
+   - **Graphical View**: Click directly on any well button to navigate to it
    - Or use "Next" to move sequentially forward
    - Or use "Previous" to move sequentially backward
    - Use camera preview to verify alignment
+   - Switch between views using the "View:" dropdown at any time

 5. **Verify Alignment**:
    - Check that camera is centered over each well